Magnetic-field-induced cavity protection for intersubband polaritons: Intersubband polaritons and cavity protection

 marked by the light and dark red dashed lines.
 For instance, when $\Omega_R/\omega_{\rm qw} \approx 0.3$ we have that the polaritonic quality factors increase by a factor between $3$ and $4$.
 Of course, the improvement factor would be far more dramatic for higher values of the cavity quality factors $Q_c$ as shown in Fig.\ref{fig:fig8}.
 Such improvements are presently the subject of intense research~\cite{Abujetas:19, Pisani:20, Chalimah_PhysRevApplied.15.064076, van_Hoof_BICTHz_2022}.

-As a final remark, we have to notice that even in the absence of magnetic field both lower and upper polaritonic quality factors $Q_{\pm}$ might display a slight increase as a function of the Rabi frequency $\Omega_R$ (light and dark blue solid lines in Fig. \ref{fig:fig9}(c)).
+Moreover, we have to notice that even in the absence of magnetic field both lower and upper polaritonic quality factors $Q_{\pm}$ might display a slight increase as a function of the Rabi frequency $\Omega_R$ (light and dark blue solid lines in Fig. \ref{fig:fig9}(c)).
 This is a side effect due to the non-perfectly Lorentzian and asymmetric shape of the QW optical density $\rho_{\rm qw}(\omega )$.
 However this is a rather marginal effect if compared to the dramatic linewidth suppression that is induced by the magnetic field.